RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon I'm giving at talk at the [ETH Mittagsseminar](https://ti.inf.ethz.ch/ew/mise/mittagssem.html), covering some recent work on sketching methods ([link1](https://arxiv.org/abs/2606.15350), [link2](https://arxiv.org/abs/2508.21189)).
+You can find the abstract [here](https://ti.inf.ethz.ch/ew/mise/mittagssem.html?action=show&what=abstract&id=248f858d44b8b4620906df07b7e3d5cd2ab9411b).
+My co-author \chrisc will be talking about related joint work later that afternoon!
+Thanks to everyone who helped organize this!

 - \newicon New paper on arXiv: [_Linear algebra at exponential scale via tensor network dimension reduction_](https://arxiv.org/abs/2606.15350)!
 Tensor-structured sketching with nice theoretical guarantees!
 Pretty pictures!

-- \newicon I'm giving at talk at the [RandNLA workshop at EPFL](https://sites.google.com/view/randnlaworkshop/home) about [recent](https://arxiv.org/abs/2602.04842) and upcomming work on matrix-vector complexity.
+- I gave at talk at the [RandNLA workshop at EPFL](https://sites.google.com/view/randnlaworkshop/home) about [recent](https://arxiv.org/abs/2602.04842) and upcomming work on matrix-vector complexity.
 Thanks to the organizers for inviting me!

+$\phantom{.}$

+\begin{dropdown}{_Old News_}

+June 2026:

 - Technical note on arXiv: [_A non-asymptotic bound on the TV distance between a Wishart matrix and an appropriately scaled GOE matrix_](https://arxiv.org/abs/2606.16018).
 This proves a non-asymptotic version of a result of [Bubeck, Ding, Eldan, and Rácz](https://arxiv.org/abs/1411.5713), as needed for the [Ax=b paper](https://arxiv.org/abs/2602.04842).

-$\phantom{.}$

-\begin{dropdown}{_Old News_}

 May 2026: